wilsonmar/gapi-node/README.md

 # <a name="#Obtain_credentials"></a> Obtain Google API Credentials for automated API calls

-Instead of manually typing in a password associated with a Google account (email), permissions for API actions are performed based on a **service account** (that looks like an email address) and electronic keys obtained from the *Google API Console* (at https://console.developers.google.com/) for a specific project.

-The diagram here illustrates what happens under the covers:

 ## <a name="Keygen_dataflow"></a> Key Generation Dataflow

 ...   ![Dataflow](http://www.merc.tv/img/fig/goo.keygen_dataflow.png "Dataflow")

+Instead of manually typing in a password associated with a Google (Gmail) account, the basis for crafting credentials associated with API actions are performed based on a **service account** (that looks like an email address) obtained from the *Google API Console* (at https://console.developers.google.com/) for a specific project.

+The diagram here illustrates what happens under the covers:

+and electronic keys

 Programs usually only need call pre-defined library functions that accept a service account and private key as input, and the underlying format of calls are done automatically within the library code.